-Anyone who has to organise a public consultation that might prove controversial.
-This includes civil servants, local government officers, NHS Managers or staff from any public body that must consult.
-Although aimed primarily at a lay audience, it is also suitable for legal teams, Senior operational Directors, policy-makers and even political decision-makers
+This course is for anyone who has to organise a public consultation that might prove controversial.
+This includes NHS staff and managers, civil servants, local government officers or staff from any public body that must consult.
+Although aimed primarily at a lay audience, it is also suitable for legal teams, senior operational directors, policymakers and even political decision-makers.